taabelu0/therewrite/README.md

    npm start
    ```
    This starts the development server, accessible at `http://localhost:3000`.
 The front-end can be developed independently of the Spring Boot backend in this mode.

 4. **Build Changes**
-   To apply the changes made in the react-app navigate to "src/main/react-app" (step 1) and execute the bash script "build.sh":
+   To apply the changes made in the react-app navigate to `src/main/react-app` (step 1) and execute the bash script `build.sh`:
    ```bash
    sh build.sh
    ```
-   On Windows use a bash terminal (Git Bash)
+   On Windows use a bash terminal (Git Bash).